 - Advanced standing applicants, Licensed Practical Nurses (LPN) must maintain unencumbered licensure from any state in the United States during their entire time in the nursing program.
 Applying for advanced standing is only available for Fall Semester start at the Coon Rapids campus.

 II.
-Evidence of having completed the following criteria must be submitted to the MANE collaborating college and university prior to the start of MANE nursing courses and must remain current throughout the program.
+Accepted Applications must submit Evidence of having completed the following criteria to the MANE collaborating college and university prior to the start of MANE nursing courses and must remain current throughout the program.

 Requirements include, but may not be limited to:

 - Completion of current Minnesota Human Services Background Check.

 If an applicant has been arrested, charged or convicted of any criminal offense, he or she should investigate the impact that the charge or conviction may have on his or her chances of employment or licensure as a registered nurse and the student’s chances to obtain federal, state and other higher education financial aid ( by Minnesota Statute 135A.
 157).

 If the applicant refuses, or is disqualified as a result of the background study, the applicant will be unable to successfully complete the requirements of the MANE program.